|Lesson 4||Create a table statement|

 What remains is to call out the columns and define what type of information they hold.
 Think of the type as referring to the contents of the column.
 If you are planning on placing letters, letters and numbers, or numbers with spaces in the column, you are probably looking at creating a

-There are several different types that allow text and numeric information in the column.
+that allow text and numeric information in the column.

 Though they vary slightly from database engine to database engine, you can count on using the following: